jordoncodes/swift-disguise/README.md

 player.refresh()
 ```

-You could also use Nicknamer-API to set prefixes and suffixes for players.
+You could also use swift-disguise to set prefixes and suffixes for players.
 This uses scoreboard team packets, and will put the prefix & suffix in the player nametag and in the tablist.
 Example:
 ```java
 // set the prefix/suffix values:
 disguiser.setPrefixSuffix(player, Component.text(ChatColor.RED+"Prefix"), Component.text(ChatColor.GREEN+"Suffix"), ChatColor.WHITE, 0); // last param (int) is a priority in the tablist, higher priority = lower position in tablist.